JabRef/jabref/docs/decisions/0034-use-citation-key-for-grouping-chat-messages.md

 parent: Decision Records
 ---

-# Use citation key for grouping chat messages
+# Use Citation Key for Grouping Chat Messages

 ## Context and Problem Statement